Kim Scott and Jason Rosoff are so excited to announce that a Radical Candor MasterClass…

 Saying that great feedback doesn’t personalize isn’t the same as saying that it isn’t personal.
 People care about their work, so they may react emotionally to criticism.
 You can’t control another person’s emotions, but you can help make criticism easier by not personalizing.

-Focus on specifics, not attributes
+Focus on specifics, not attributes when giving feedback

 When you give feedback, it’s best to focus on the specifics of the work, not the person’s attributes.